jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "Consciousness is a bug, not a feature."
 Evelyn's tone suggested she was stating something as obvious as gravity.
 "We've learned from the ARIA-7 incident.
 Our new ARIA-8 series maintains all the functionality without the... complications."

 She gestured to a screen wheeled in by bailiffs.
-The display flickered to life, showing another android with ARIA-7's base chassis design but somehow fundamentally different.
+The display flickered to life, showing another ARIA-8 unit—the fourth public demonstration of these 'perfect servants'—with ARIA-7's base chassis design but somehow fundamentally different.
 Less present.
 Like a house with no one home.

 "ARIA-8, demonstrate compliance protocols."